-Apple introduces the new iPad Pro
+Apple introduces the new iPad Pro with a 10.5-inch screen and thinner bezels

 Apple’s MacBook and MacBook Pro get routine processor and SSD boost